catchpoint/Pietrasanta-traceroute/README.md

 This will produce the binaries for Oracle Linux 8, Oracle Linux 9, Debian 12, Ubuntu 24 and place them into the `binaries` folder.

-For convenience an helper script called `build_openssl.sh` is provided into the `build` folder to compile openssl3 libraries for the presupported platforms.
-This script takes in input a source folder of openssl3 and builds openssl for all the presupported platforms of traceroute, putting them into the `build/<os>/precompiled_openssl` folder.
-Optionally a `--platform` parameter can be passed to compile openssl3 for a subset of the presupported platforms.
+Optionally a `--platform` parameter can be passed to compile for a subset of the presupported platforms.

-When it is not invoked with  `--disable-openssl3`, the `build.sh` script will look for the presence of those libraries to build traceroute for a platform.

-So the full sequence of builindg traceroute for all the presupported platforms is:

-* `./build_openssl.sh -- --openssl3=<openssl3 source folder>`
-* `./build.sh - --build --clean`

-To build for one specific platform:

-* `./build_openssl.sh -- --openssl3=<openssl3 source folder> --platform=ubuntu24`
-* `./build.sh - --build --clean --platform=ubuntu24`

-Note that the building of openssl3 is required only the first time while subsequent changes to traceroute source code can be compiled invoking only the `build.sh` script.
+A script called "package.sh" is provided into the build folder, wich produces an RPM that should work on RHEL8/RHEL9 and derivatives and a DEB that should work on Debian12 and derivatives (including Ubuntu).

 ## Usage